-Get an overview of things to do on Kefalonia island here.
+Get an overview of things to do on Kefalonia island.

-Lovely Lefkada, is a nearby island with glorious beaches.
-And you must explore Meganisi, one of the best kept secrets in the Ionians!
+And discover Meganisi, one of the best kept secrets in the Ionian islands

 Please note that all visitor information here is for guidance only.
 Please check the relevant websites for the most up to date information eg. accommodation details, tickets, entrance requirements, opening times etc.

 About the author Nancy Roberts is a former women’s magazine editor and writer.
 She lives in London and is mum to two 20-something boys.
 In Map&Family she shares info and inspiration for curious travellers: singles and couples as well as families travelling with teens and young adults.